What is a Misrepresentation?

 The burden of proof is on you the consumer – “he who asserts fraud must prove it”.
 Tactically, it may be difficult to prove fraud, in the light of Lord Herschell’s requirements.

-The remedy is rescission (subject to exceptions discussed later) and damages in the tort of deceit.
+The remedy is rescission and damages in the tort of deceit.

 This is a false statement made by a person who had no reasonable grounds for believing it to be true.
 There are two possible ways to claim: either under common law or statute.

 This provision does not require the consumer to establish a duty of care and reverses the burden of proof.
-Once a party has proved there has been a misrepresentation which induced them to enter into the contract, the person making the misrepresentation will be liable for damages unless he proves he had reasonable grounds to believe and did believe that the facts represented were true.
+Once a party has proved there has been a misrepresentation which induced them to enter into the contract, the person making the misrepresentation will be liable for damages unless they prove they had reasonable grounds to believe and did believe that the facts represented were true.
 This burden may be difficult to discharge as shown in Howard Marine & Dredging Co v Ogden & Sons QB 574.

 This is a false statement which the person makes honestly believing it to be true.